isyuck/tidal-party/README.md

 ### Requirements

-Tidal-Wave should work on all major OS's.
+tidal-raid should work on all major OS's.
 You will need, in no particular order:

 - A twitch channel to stream to
-- A *seperate* account for Tidal-Wave to use as a bot
+- A *seperate* account for tidal-raid to use as a bot
 - People who want to make music
 - [node.js](https://nodejs.org/en/)
 - [TidalCycles](https://tidalcycles.org/Welcome)